client guides · 06 Nov 2022

 This is the URL where users can find marketing information about the app.

 Your app icon should be unique since it is an important part of the user experience on all Apple devices.
-Apple has specified the correct shape and requirements; see Human Interface Guidelines.
+Apple has specified the correct shape and requirements — for more information, go to the Human Interface Guidelines.

 Note that you cannot change the app information in the App Store Connect right after publishing.
-Except for the promotional text, the information can only be changed with version updates.
+All the information, except for the promotional text, can only be changed with version updates.
 So, check all the fields carefully before submitting the app.

-Next, you will be asked to fill in sections on App Clip, iMessage App, and Apple Watch.
-You only have to do this if your app supports these features.
+Next, you will be asked to fill in sections on App Clip, iMessage App, and Apple Watch, if applicable to your application.

-After you submit the app for review, your app will be on the waiting list for Apple’s review and certification team.
-The reviewing process may take up to two weeks.
-It’s hard to predict how long your app will be in review.
+After you submit the app for review, your app will be on the waiting list for Apple's review and certification team.
+The reviewing process may take up to two weeks, but it's hard to predict the exact timeline.

 This is the last step before submitting your app for review.
 You need to go to the Set app age rating section and complete the survey.
 Apple will set the age rating of your app automatically based on the answers.

 Now, you can submit your app for review.
 Go to TestFlight and choose the tested app build.
-It should meet all Apple requirements.
+Double-check your app for compliance with all Apple requirements.

 The App Store has a rather strict approval process.
 In 2020, Apple rejected 150k+ apps that violated the App Store guidelines.
 Over 500 Apple experts who are based around the world review over 100k apps or updates manually every week.
 But despite the meticulous review process, the App Store claims to review 90% of submissions in less than 24 hours.
 Yet, as we've mentioned earlier, it may take longer.